arikarakas74/LAFC-Projet-Robotique/README.md

 # LAFC-Projet-Robotique - LU2IN013

-A robot simulation program that allows users to control and simulate a robot in both graphical (GUI) and command-line (CLI) modes.
-The robot can navigate through an environment while providing real-time position and angle information.
+A 3D robot simulation program that allows users to control and simulate a robot in a 3D environment.
+The robot can navigate through the environment, follow beacons, and execute various movement patterns while providing real-time position and orientation information.

 ## Project Structure